 The following videos aims to encapsulate the experience I had at the Cherry Springs Star Party in Pennsylvania, USA.
 One of the highlights of this trip was the opportunity to observe the Omega Nebula through the eyepiece of a 36″ Dobsonian telescope.
 A telescope with a 3-foot mirror does an impressive job of collecting light to reveal the faint details of a deep sky object!

-Cherry Springs State Park also hosts the Black Forest Star Party, that usually takes place later on in the year then the Cherry Springs Star Party.
-The Black Forest Star Party is usually held in September, when the nights are longer (and colder).
+Cherry Springs State Park also hosts the Black Forest Star Party, which usually takes place later on in the year than the Cherry Springs Star Party.
+The Black Forest Star Party is usually held in September when the nights are longer (and colder).
 Not only does this time of year offer longer nights, but also new astronomical objects in the night sky.

 The fall targets such as the Pleiades star cluster in Taurus are on full display, along with amazing winter targets such as the Orion Nebula late into at night.